HeyPublisher/heypublisher-submission-manager/readme.txt

 * Extract the files to a subdirectory called `heypublisher-submission-manager`.

-* Active the plugin via the usual Wordpress plugin menu.
+* Active the plugin via the Wordpress plugin menu.

 Once activated you will need to 'validate' the plugin with the HeyPublisher webservice.
 To do this, click on the HeyPublisher link in the newly created side-nav box and follow the on-screen instructions.